sanjoy/playingwithpointers.com/_posts/2015-1-4-hazard-pointers-are-a-crdt.markdown

 set.
 If it is present in another thread's hazardous pointer set, it waits till that is no longer true.

-# squinting hazard pointers into CRDTs
+# Squinting Hazard Pointers into CRDTs

 In a message-passing context, hazard pointers can be seen as threads "agreeing" that they are "okay" with the deletion of some node.
 This